 The Amazing Colours Of A Salmon

 The beautiful steel blue, aquamarine and silver flanked colours these perfect specimens are dressed in when they arrive back in the fresh water rivers are unique to any creature.
-A top performing artist cannot replicate the natural shimmer of iridescence that is inlayed in a fresh run salmon's flanks nor the sea greens and blue beige head colours that blends this oceanic predator into its ocean feeding environment.
+A top performing artist would struggle to truly replicate the natural shimmer of iridescence that is inlayed in a fresh run salmon's flanks nor the sea greens and blue beige head colours that blends this oceanic predator into its ocean feeding environment.

 Big Scottish River Tay Spring Salmon

 This perfect salmon tipped the weigh net scales at 23lbs and was caught on the famous River Tay during the Spring month of March.
 The sight of a powerhouse Spring salmon like this in its bright sea coat against the dark light conditions of early Spring is a fantastic thing to see as it battles to avoid the net.
 This shot was taken seconds before this fish was released back out of the landing net.

 Landing Nets And Big Spring Salmon

 Handling these salmon properly is a big part of ensuring they survive the rigours of capture.
 Most salmon net bags that come with even the most popular brands of landing net are only good for the fire and should be replaced with a fine meshed rubberised version before first use.
 The fine mesh supports the fins of the salmon much more effectively unlike these standard net bags which in most cases tears the salmon fins.
 You'll sadly see this fin damage if you look closely at many photographs of captured salmon which is so easily avoidable.